mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ### enumerate

-enumerate returns ordinal data types(list, set, tupel) with the indices in a form of an enumerate object.
+enumerate returns ordinal data types(list, set, tuple) with the indices as an enumerate object.
 It can be used in the following way.

 ```python